 For the first time in years, her family was able to talk Maria into coming for a weekend visit.
 “Really, why not get away?” the girl thought, “And it would be good for the kids to get out of town, too.”

-“It’s funny, but it was that weekend that eventually led me to life in another country,” Maria recalls.
+“It’s funny, but it was that weekend that eventually led me to live in another country,” Maria recalls.
 The whole trip went in the wrong direction from the very first minutes.
 I tried to communicate, somehow get my boys to talk.
 Roma just kept silent, and Dima was enough for a few minutes and then he withdrew into himself.
 This is how the whole weekend passed until we left.

 When she returned home, the girl could not find her place.
 Why had I become a stranger to my family?
-What had I done to make my own children shun me?
+What had I done to make my children shun me?
 The answer came naturally: what had I done to make sure this didn’t happen?
 When did our conversations go beyond the question, “How was school?
 When was the last time we went out as a family?
 I just disappeared from their lives.

 How do you overcome your doubts?